diyorbek/pika-plugin-build-legacy-browser/README.md

 # pika-plugin-build-legacy-browser

 > A [@pika/pack](https://github.com/pikapkg/pack) build plugin.
-Adds an IIFE bundled distribution to your package for supporting legacy browsers.
+Adds an UMD bundle to your package for supporting legacy browsers.
 Built & optimized to run in all browsers.
 Useful for hosting on a CDN like UNPKG and/or when package dependencies aren't written to run natively on the web.

 ## Install